bennekrouf/landing-api0/README.md

-# API Sensei Landing Page
+# api0 Landing Page

-A modern, responsive landing page for API Sensei with dark mode support.
+A modern, responsive landing page for api0 with dark mode support.

 ## Features